cablehead/ndyg.ca/how-do-you-make-a-living.md

 Some projects I'm watching with interest:

 - [Atuin](https://atuin.sh): a tool to make your shell history searchable.
-I probably activate atuin 10s of times an hour on a typical work day.
+I probably activate Atuin 10s of times an hour on a typical work day.
   [Ellie](https://x.com/ellie_huxtable)
   [announced](https://ellie.wtf/posts/i-quit-my-job-to-work-full-time-on-my-open-source-project)
   in Jan that she'd quit her job to work on it full time.
-- [Bruno](https://github.com/usebruno/bruno) an open-source IDE for exploring and testing API's (think lightweight alternative to Postman or Insomnia).
+- [Bruno](https://github.com/usebruno/bruno) an open-source IDE for exploring and testing APIs (think lightweight alternative to Postman or Insomnia).
   [Anoop M D](https://github.com/helloanoop)'s made an [excellent post](https://github.com/usebruno/bruno/discussions/269) on the need for sustainable open source.
-- zellij
+- Zellij
 - A [tweet](https://x.com/louispilfold/status/1817870737165664604) by
   [Louis Pilfold](https://x.com/louispilfold), creator of the [Gleam](https://gleam.run) programming language, caught my eye: ouch.

-### The benefactor business model, modifier
+### The benefactor business model modifier

 A potential implementation variation of the other models is the "benefactor business model".
 This approach aims to make groupware software useful for small